 Redress presented Oracle with the complete Java environment audit — documenting every installation, its version and update level, its licensing classification (free-use, migrated, decommissioned, or compliant), and the supporting evidence for each determination.
 This installation-level detail replaced Oracle’s estimate-based $1 million figure with a factual compliance position that demonstrated Kalahari had addressed the Java licensing question comprehensively and in good faith.

 The documentation included timestamped evidence of all remediation actions taken — open-source migrations completed, installations decommissioned, and configurations verified.
-This demonstrated that Kalahari had proactively resolved any potential compliance gaps before the negotiation, leaving Oracle with no defensible basis for maintaining the original claim or arguing that further remediation was needed.
+This demonstrated that Kalahari had proactively resolved any potential compliance gaps before the negotiation, leaving Oracle with no defensible basis for maintaining the original claim.

 Faced with a factual, technically documented compliance position that contradicted the $1 million estimate, Oracle retracted the Java licensing claim entirely.
 Kalahari did not purchase any Java SE subscriptions.
 Kalahari did not purchase any additional Oracle products.
 The resolution was achieved at zero cost.